Dafali9012/Hidden-Message-Decoder/README.md

 Reads binary messages where characters are 6 bits long\
 0 starts at ASCII "A"\
-reads from top to bottom, left to right\
+reads from top to bottom, left to right

+The program reads a file namned "message.png" in the same folder\
+When all vertices have been placed around the message, a grid of points will appear\
+Points turn white, meaning the dark area they are placed in is recognized as a 1 bit\

 Built with Raylib